You don’t need to be an extreme downhill skier to have fun with a GoPro

 I think GoPro’s marketing is brilliant… and while I am a teeny bit on the fray of their target market of millennial outdoor adventurers (both in age and lifestyle) I bought into the concept and bought a GoPro for spring break.

-Things I immediately loved: one click to video or hold for 3 seconds to take a series of videos.
+Things I immediately loved: one click to video or hold for 3 seconds to take a series of photos.
 No fiddling with settings.
 It’s just press a button, point and capture.
 Raw footage.
 I don’t even have a screen to view so I actually participate in what we’re doing while holding the camera, rather than viewing what we’re doing on a screen of a camera.
 (Mom photographers, you know what I’m talking about!)

 The one thing that shocked me: holy tiggets! the quality!
 Vibrant colors, clear imagery on photos, and sharp video.
 Somehow, this little camera captures excellent photos and videos without the need to adjust exposure.
 How does it do that??
 It doesn’t matter.
 It just does.